toutoutoubun/stellar/README.md

 Stellar is actively seeking terminology reviewers and locale maintainers from South African academic communities.

-If you work with South African languages and want to contribute, please reach out: [shiosaisazanami@gmail.com](mailto:shiosaisazanami@gmail.com)
+If you work with South African languages and want to contribute, please reach out: [shiosaisazanami@gmail.com](mailto:shiosaisazanami@gmail.com) or [here](https://shiosailearn.com/za)